Dr. Carley Saelinger

 Jessica Martinez

-Jessica Martinez, RVT is a cardiac diagnostic imaging technician of Cardiac Vet, Inc.
+Jessica Martinez, RVT is the manager of the Cardiac Diagnostic Imaging Division and a cardiac sonographer/technician of Cardiac Vet, Inc.

 Jess is a Los Angeles native, born and raised in sunny SoCal.
 She attended Mount St. Mary’s University where she obtained her bachelor’s degree in Biology.
 During her college years Jess volunteered at a local veterinary hospital where her love for veterinary medicine evolved.